 The line sketched here allows some predictions about the historical emergence of supernatural agents.
 Gods of increasingly complex societies should evolve to be more concerned with (1) in-group cooperation (help your co-religionists), harmony (no stealing, lying, or adultery), and fair exchange, (2) sexual and family relations (increasing reproduction of new adherents), and (3) the performance of commitment-inducing rituals (Roes 1995; Roes and Raymond 2003; Johnson 2005).
-685 To better police and reward adherents, the gods of emerging complex societies need more knowledge of mortal behavior (evolution of omniscience) and more power to reward and punish (thus, an afterlife in heaven or hell).
-This allows gods to monitor people in ephemeral or anonymous situations, and 690 to provide potent incentives, if they can instill deep commitment.
-Along these lines, beliefs in an eternal, blissful afterlife for the faithful emerged likely only after 500 B.C. in Eurasia, with the rise of cosmopolitan religions such as Hinduism, Mahayana Buddhism, and Christianity (McNeil 1991).
+To better police and reward adherents, the gods of emerging complex societies need more knowledge of mortal behavior (evolution of omniscience) and more power to reward and punish (thus, an afterlife in heaven or hell).
+This allows gods to monitor people in ephemeral or anonymous situations, and to provide potent incentives, if they can instill deep commitment.
+Along these lines, beliefs in an eternal, blissful afterlife for the faithful likely emerged only during and after the first millennium B.C. in Eurasia, with the rise of cosmopolitan religions such as Hinduism, Mahayana Buddhism, and Christianity (McNeil 1991).